Launching Price Feeds with Phala¶

 Next, edit your .env

-to insert the private key of an account funded on your appchain, and the RPC URL of your appchain.
-If building on your own appchain, you can fund a dummy account from the Sudo account of your appchain.
-Your appchain's Sudo address and RPC URL are both accessible from your dashboard on the Tanssi DApp.
+to insert the private key of an account funded on your network, and the RPC URL of your network.
+If building on your own network, you can fund a dummy account from the Sudo account of your network.
+Your network's Sudo address and RPC URL are both accessible from your dashboard on the Tanssi DApp.
 You can leave the other fields in the .env

 blank.
 Your .env